 Your developers can pick and choose features, such as one-click ordering, and swap out new services and functionalities in your storefront as they’re needed or as you have time and money to make upgrades — without having to redo the entire website.

 If headless ecommerce provides more services, doesn’t that mean longer builds?

 What happens when additional or upgraded services are required?
 Your team has reviewed the requirements for a new platform upgrade and determined that customizations and business challenges are best solved by using external services.
 Of course, that very statement is a win for everyone — a “best” solution will be integrated into the store, no compromises necessary.

 While traditional ecommerce tools may limit design and functionality, going headless gives even more freedom to customize the front end and integrate best-fit services.
-Developers can create a beautifully branded, memorable shopping experience while keeping the existing backend architecture intact.
+Developers can create a beautifully branded, memorable customer experience while keeping the existing backend system intact.

 Read more about how agencies can support your company’s journey to digital-first operations and increased revenue.